VersusCenter

 Pros

-• One-click WordPress installation and beginner-friendly interface
+• One-click WordPress installation and basic staging tools included

 Cons